Skip to Main Content

 • Get statistics on student usage

-• Collect and store readings, then add them to courses whenever you want
+• Collect and store readings to your Favorites, then add them to courses whenever you want

 • Easy to update and rollover lists each semester